pypa/distlib/docs/tutorial.rst

 downloaded file matches a specific value: if not provided, no matching is done.
-The value passed can just be a plain string in the case of an MD5 digest or, if you want to specify the hashing algorithm to use, specify a tuple such as ``(sha1, '0123456789abcdef...').
+The value passed can just be a plain string in the case of an MD5 digest or, if you want to specify the hashing algorithm to use, specify a tuple such as ``(sha1, '0123456789abcdef...')``.
 The hashing algorithm must be one that's supported by the :mod:`hashlib` module.

 Benefits to using this method over plain :func:`urlretrieve` are:

 * It will use the ``ssl_verifier``, if set, to ensure that the download is coming from where you think it is.
-* It will compute the digest as it downloads, saving you to have to load the downloaded file to compute its digest.
+* It will compute the digest as it downloads, saving you from having to read the whole of the downloaded file just to compute its digest.

 Note that the url you download from doesn't actually need to be on the index -- in theory, it could be from some other site.
 Note that if you have an